arufa-research/polar/README.md

 ### Installation from released version

 To install polar globally in your system you can use:
-  - Using Yarn: `yarn global add secret-polar`
+  - Using Yarn: `yarn global add terra-polar`
-  - Using NPM: `npm install -g secret-polar`
+  - Using NPM: `npm install -g terra-polar`

 ### Installation from master.